ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-Kubernetes-With-Prometheus.md

 nowadays,
 about 12 hours of music is uploaded _every minute_ to SoundCloud.
 The platform is used by hundreds of millions of users every day.
-To be able to handle this amount of volume,
+To be able to handle this size of volume,
-SoundCloud moved to a more scalable approach.
+SoundCloud adapted a more scalable approach.
 Deciding against a complete rewrite of their whole technology stack, they stopped adding new features to the Mothership.
 Instead, new features were written as microservices,